 I wanted to put together this driving in New Zealand guide to combine all the various information and tips I gathered after driving the country for a month.
 At the end of the day, driving in New Zealand is much different from other countries around the world, so the more you know beforehand, the better.

 * Affiliate Disclosure: This post may contain affiliate links, which means I may receive a commission if you make a purchase through the links provided, at no additional cost to you.
 Thanks for supporting the work I put into TripTins!

 1) Driving in New Zealand

 Have you ever driven on the left-hand side of the road?
 Entered a roundabout?
 Went on a one lane bridge?
 Dealt with twisty and curvy roads?
-In case you haven’t you better be prepared to deal with all of those (and much more) when driving New Zealand’s roads.
+In case you haven’t, you better be prepared to deal with all of those (and much more) when driving in New Zealand.

 They say New Zealand’s roads are different and after a month of driving them, I can most definitely say they are.
 Driving in New Zealand is no joke especially for foreign tourists who are not used to the intricacies that can be involved at some points while driving.

 Before heading to New Zealand, I had read about countless accidents (and sometimes fatal) caused by tourists who are just not familiar with the driving rules.